Catskill909/chatroom/plan.md

 **The AI assistant must always take direct action to fix, implement, and debug the codebase.
 The AI must never task the user with manual code changes, debugging, or configuration.
 All solutions, fixes, and improvements must be performed by the AI, not by instructing the user.**

+- All changes must be safe, incremental, and thoroughly tested before deployment.
+- Rollbacks to last known working states are preferred over risky experimental changes.
+- Documentation must be kept up to date after any major fix or rollback.

 ---

 ## Success Criteria

-- All chat and avatar features work in real time across browsers.
+- All chat, avatar, image, and audio upload features work in real time across browsers.
-- No Blob URLs or session-local resources are used for avatars.
+- Audio upload uses direct file upload and playback (no base64 conversion).
 - The user is never tasked with manual code changes or debugging.
 - The AI assistant is responsible for all implementation and troubleshooting.
+- The codebase can be rolled back to a stable state at any time without data loss.

 ---